mercycobo24/ImageTools_Dapper/README.md

          -	SQLDatabase project
-         -	It is used in our project to create the ImagesTool DB in your SQL to be used in the ImageToolProject.
+         -	It is used in our project to create the ImagesTool DB to be used in the ImageToolProject.

          Steps to run the ImageTool project:
          1)	Create Databasein your SQL server from SQLDataBase project.